- How is ovarian cancer treated?

 After the diagnostic tests are done, your cancer care team will recommend 1 or more treatment options.
 The main treatments for ovarian cancer are:

 Often, 2 or more different types of treatments are used.

 Consider the options without feeling rushed.
 If there is anything you don’t understand, ask to have it explained.
-The choice of treatment depends largely on the type of cancer and the stage of the disease.
-In patients who did not have surgery as their first treatment, the exact stage may not be known.
+The choice of treatment depends largely on the type of cancer and the stage of the disease., The exact stage may not be known in patients who did not have surgery as their first treatment.
 Treatment then is based on other available information.

 Other factors that could play a part in choosing the best treatment plan might include your general state of health, whether you plan to have children, and other personal considerations.
 Age alone isn’t a determining factor since several studies have shown that older women tolerate ovarian cancer treatments well.
 Be sure you understand all the risks and side effects of the various therapies before making a decision about treatment.